On this page

 Catastrophic Events

-Q: If a payer experiences a catastrophic event, is the payer required to notify physicians and providers?
+Q: If an MCC experiences a catastrophic event, is the MCC required to notify physicians and providers?

-A: In order to minimize disruption and miscommunication, payers should notify physicians and providers when events occur that will change claims processing timeframes and expectations, but are not expressly required to do so.
+A: To minimize disruption and miscommunication, MCCs should notify physicians and providers when events occur that will change claims processing timeframes and expectations, but are not expressly required to do so.
 TDI will also post notices about catastrophic events on its website.

-Q: If a provider or payer experiences a catastrophic event, when is the provider or payer required to notify TDI?
-How should the provider or payer notify TDI?
+Q: If a provider or MCC experiences a catastrophic event, when is the provider or MCC required to notify TDI?
+How should the provider or MCC contact TDI to request an extension?

 Claim Filing Deadlines for Noncontracted Providers